intrahealth/simple-hiv-ig/README.md

 cp fsh-generated/resources/Bundle-Example-HIVSimple.json input/tests/AgeRanges/Patient-HIVSimple/
 ```

 Run Publisher.
 Resources are put in /output.
-This necessary because sushi will not add the CQL/ELM to the Library resources.
+This is necessary because sushi will not add the CQL/ELM to the Library resources.
+A future version of sushi will support inserting the CQL/ELM.
 ```sh
 # only need first time
 bash _updatePublisher.sh